palmiak/deploy-buddy/readme.md

 1. Download the latest zip from [releases](https://github.com/palmiak/buddy_deploy/releases/)
 2. Upload the plugin in WordPress admin panel

+## Updates
+If you want to keep this plugin up-to-date install and configure https://github.com/afragen/git-updater.

 ## Get your webhook url
 1. Login to your [buddy.works](http://buddy.works) account.
 2. Go to your project and than select the pipeline you want to execute.